Coming Home to the Healer Within: The Importance of Self-Trust

 "Until you make the unconscious conscious, it will direct your life and you will call it fate."

-Our collective rushing from healer to healer, modality to modality, reveals our deep discomfort with uncertainty and our reluctance to trust the natural unfolding of our healing journey.
+Might our collective rushing from healer to healer, modality to modality, reveal our deep discomfort with uncertainty and our reluctance to trust the natural unfolding of our healing journey?

 What if instead, we could imagine the healing journey as tending a garden.
 Others can share their knowledge of plants and soil, but no one else can make your garden grow but you.
 The intimate relationship between gardener and garden can't be outsourced.
 Each garden has its own timing, its own rhythm, and its own way of responding to care and attention.